 Coping and Growing Through Grief, Loss & Other Tough Stuff

 Grief Speaks presents anywhere in the USA and Canada

 Contact Lisa at 973-985-4503 or email firstname.lastname@example.org

-Lisa also conducts Skype sessions with folks all around the world.
+Lisa also conducts Skype and phone sessions with folks all around the world.

 Lisa is a popular speaker among high school students and college students.
 She also conducts presentations and keynotes around the United States for adult audiences on healthy coping and healing through different types of loss.
 Lisa Athan is often called into communities following a sudden death of a child or teen to provide programs that help the entire grieving community in their healing process.
 Often a it is a grieving parent or a school staff member from a district that recently suffered a loss and who is searching for help for their community finds her website.
 Lisa typically will come in to a community after a loss and after assessing the needs, will provide classroom presentations or assemblies, a staff workshop or a parent program and/or an evening forum that is open to the entire community.
 This has been a very helpful and effective way for grieving communities to come together, to learn healthy ways to cope with loss, identify signs that a young person or adult may be struggling, and to discover how to nurture and support one another as well as to learn about resources which include healing programs in that community, books, literature, websites, and other supports.

 The focus of the presentation is on healing, nurturing resilience and building stronger connections within the community.
 As Ernest Hemingway wrote so many years ago, "The world breaks everyone, and afterward, some are stronger at the broken places."
 Many communities and families become much stronger and more compassionate, as they gather together, share their experience, strength and hope together, and begin the journey of healing together.